 You will see the day that Zion will be as far ahead of the outside world in everything pertaining to learning of every kind as we are today in regard to religious matters.
-You mark my words, and write them down, and see if they do not come to pass.23 one day a great university will arise somewhere . . .
-I hope in America . . . to which Christ will return in His full glory and power, a university which will, in the promotion of scientific, intellectual, and artistic excellence, surpass by far even the best secular universities of the present, but which will at the same time enable Christ to bless it and act and feel perfectly at home in it.24
+You mark my words, and write them down, and see if they do not come to pass.
+[JD 21:100]

 Surely we cannot refuse that rendezvous with history because so much of what is desperately needed by mankind is bound up in our being willing to contribute to the fulfillment of that prophecy.
 Others, at times, also seem to have a sensing of what might happen.
-Charles H. Malik, former president of the United Nations General Assembly, voiced a fervent hope when he said that
+Charles H. Malik, former president of the United Nations General Assembly, voiced a fervent hope when he said that one day a great university will arise somewhere . . .
+I hope in America . . . to which Christ will return in His full glory and power, a university which will, in the promotion of scientific, intellectual, and artistic excellence, surpass by far even the best secular universities of the present, but which will at the same time enable Christ to bless it and act and feel perfectly at home in it. ["Education and Upheaval: The Christian's Responsibility," Creative Help for Daily Living, 21 September 1970]

 Surely BYU can help to respond to that call!

 By dealing with basic issues and basic problems, we can be effective educationally.
 Otherwise, we will simply join the multitude who have so often lost their way in dark, sunless forests even while working hard.
-It was Thoreau who said, "There are a thousand hacking at the branches of evil to one who is striking at the root."
+It was Thoreau who said, "There are a thousand hacking at the branches of evil to one who is striking at the root" (Walden [1854], I, "Economy").
 We should deal statistically and spiritually with root problems, root issues, and root causes in BYU's second century.
-We seek to do so, not in arrogance or pride but in the spirit of service.
-We must do so with a sense of trembling and urgency because what Edmund Burke said is true: "The only thing necessary for the triumph of evil is for good men to do nothing."
-26
+We seek to do so, not in arrogance or pride, but in the spirit of service.
+We must do so with a sense of trembling and urgency because what Edmund Burke said is true: "The only thing necessary for the triumph of evil is for good men to do nothing" (letter to William Smith, 9 January 1795).